Revised

 • Type of services, facilities and other amenities that the landowner provides

-Leases with poor habitat quality tend to make the least amount of money, while good quality hunting/habitat can generate the highest prices.
-Property leased for waterfowl hunting tend to bring the highest price per acre, followed by deer and turkey leases.
+Leases of land with poor-quality habitat tend to make the least amount of money, whereas land with good quality hunting/habitat can generate the highest prices.
+Property leased for waterfowl hunting tend to bring the highest price per acre when compared to other hunting leases.

 Many landowners determine their lease price based on what neighbors or others in the area are charging.
 However, that may not be an adequate method of valuing the hunting opportunity.
 Table 2 lists five methods that may help in determining the price to charge for a hunting lease.